-Cardiac Surgery at Brigham and Women's Hospital (BWH) works closely with referring physicians to help them access diagnostic and treatment services for their cardiac patients.
-Click the link below to learn how to refer a patient to BWH’s Heart & Vascular Center.
+Cardiac Surgery at Brigham and Women's Hospital works closely with referring physicians to help them access diagnostic and treatment services for their cardiac patients.
+Click the link below to learn how to refer a patient to the Brigham's Heart & Vascular Center.
 In addition to helping our physician colleagues access services, we also provide opportunities for surgeons to gain advanced surgical skills.

-Our internationally renowned fellowship programs provide intensive surgical training.
-The two-year ACGME-accredited Cardiothoracic Surgery Fellowship program prepares physicians for certification by the American Board of Thoracic Surgery.
+Our internationally renowned residency programs provide intensive surgical training.
+The two-year ACGME-accredited cardiothoracic surgery residency program prepares physicians for certification by the American Board of Thoracic Surgery.
 In addition to the accredited program, we also have a number of positions for clinical and research fellows.